Daebudo: History

 Larger map of the Ansan districts.
-Danwon District district covers the west mainland part and stretches to the sea to cover Daebudo and Pungdo islands.
+Danwon District covers the west mainland part and stretches to the sea to cover Daebudo and Pungdo islands.

-During the Goryeo and Joseon Dynasties, Daebu Island was included in the old jurisdiction of Namyang.
+During the Goryeo and Joseon Dynasties, Daebudo was included in the old jurisdiction of Namyang.
 On March 1, 1914, it was transferred to Bucheon, and on July 1, 1973 responsibility was transferred to Ongjin County (which later became part of Incheon).
 On December 26, 1994 the island was moved into the jurisdiction of Ansan, where it remains today.

 Education

-Daebu Island has three kindergartens, three elementary schools, one middle school and a high school.
+Daebudo has three kindergartens, three elementary schools, one middle school and a high school.
 The island (specifically Seongam-do) is also home to the Gyeonggi English Village's Ansan Camp, an immersion village for students from Gyeonggi Province.